Portuguese youth sue European states over 'life-threatening' climate change | Law-Order

 Portuguese youth sue European states over 'life-threatening' climate change

-By Umberto Bacchi TBILISI, Sept 3 (Thomson Reuters Foundation) - Six Portuguese children and young adults, who have faced deadly wildfires and heatwaves, on Thursday filed a lawsuit against 33 countries with the European Court of Human Rights, claiming government inaction on climate change jeopardises their future.

-The applicants, aged between eight and 21, want the governments to ramp up efforts to curb planet-heating emissions, saying failure to do so threatened their lives and wellbeing.
-"It terrifies me to know that the record-breaking heatwaves we have endured are only just the beginning," said Catarina Mota, one of four applicants from the Leiria region, which was among the worst hit by 2017 fires that killed almost 120 people.
+"It's terrifying to have a fire close to your home," said Catarina Mota, 20, one of four applicants from Portugal's Leiria region, which was among the worst hit by 2017 fires that killed about 120 people.
+"I live with the feeling that every year my home becomes a more hostile place and as I get older, I will be exposed to violent heatwaves that will last for several weeks, and it scares me a lot," she told an online press conference.

-The two other applicants live in Portugal's capital, Lisbon, which has suffered from extreme heat in recent years, with temperatures reaching a record of 44C (111.2°F) in August 2018.
-"With so little time left to stop this, we must do everything we can to force governments to properly protect us," Mota, 20, said in a statement.
+The two other petitioners live in Portugal's capital, Lisbon, which has suffered extreme heat in recent years, with temperatures reaching a record of 44C (111.2°F) in August 2018.
+"With so little time left to stop this, we must do everything we can to force governments to properly protect us," Mota added in a statement.

 Thousands of climate lawsuits have been filed against governments and companies worldwide in the past few years, but this case is the first to be brought before the European Court of Human Rights (ECHR), lawyers for the applicants said.
 The action targets the 33 largest greenhouse gas emitters among the 47 member states of the Strasbourg-based ECHR, including all European Union countries, Britain, Switzerland, Norway, Russia, Turkey and Ukraine, they said.